strayiker/smart-home-media-assistant-telegram-bot/README.md

 # Smart Home Media Assistant Telegram Bot

 Hey there!
-This Telegram bot is designed to help you search for torrents and remotely download them to your PC using the qBittorrent client.
+This is the sources of a Telegram bot is designed to help you search for torrents and remotely download them to your PC using the qBittorrent client.
 It's written in TypeScript and runs in a Docker container on your PC.

 ## Prerequisites